TommyUnger/qumulo-api-on-windows-client/README.md

-# How to get up and running with the Qumulo API and qq tool from a Windows client machine
+# Using the Qumulo API and qq tool on Windows

-Running the Qumulo API and qq tool from Windows client machine is a pretty quick process thanks to the easy installation of python and the Qumulo API tools.
-This readme will guide you through the steps to get up and running.
+Running the Qumulo API and qq (command line interface) tool from a Windows client machine is a pretty quick process thanks to the ease of installation for python and the Qumulo API tools.
+This readme will guide you through the steps to get up and running in minutes.

 ## Requirements